Construction Management

 Closing the Loop with Pre-Construction

-The best RFI management is preventing RFIs from being needed.
 When the same questions keep getting asked across projects, that is feedback for your pre-construction and design process.
 Update your standard drawings, your specifications, or your design review checklist so the issue is closed at the source.

 This is where multisite operators have a structural advantage over one-off builders.
 Every RFI is a learning opportunity that can improve every future project.
 Capture them, analyze them, and feed them back into the system that produced them.